When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 WhatsApp also supports voice and video calls, and its reliability on mobile networks is excellent — the quality of calls on WhatsApp is great.

-However, it caps group video calls at 32 participants and lacks voice channels, screen sharing, or event-style features.
-For anything beyond short conversations, it feels limiting.
+However, it caps group video calls at 32 participants and lacks screen sharing in the web app and event-style features.

 Discord vs WhatsApp: Group management is more powerful in Discord

 Group communication is where Discord starts to feel built for businesses.
-Its servers can host thousands of members, each with specific roles and permissions.
+Its servers can host thousands of members, each with specific server roles and permissions.

 - Restricting client channels,